OHS-Hosting-Infrastructure/complaint-tracker/README.md

 * Ruby static security scan: `bundle exec rake brakeman`

 Run everything: `bundle exec rake`

+#### Manual tests

+If you are testing manually, there are a couple features built into the fake data behavior to help you imitate errors.

+- `/complaints?error=400` : Set the error parameter for the list of complaints to see how the app displays 400, 401, 403, and 500 errors
+- TTA Activity Reports : Add an id ending with `-401`, `-403`, `-404`, or `-500` to a complaint to test these errors

 ### Set up automatic linting and testing